-31 DNSPs rely on customer complaints to identify issues.
+&lt;sup>50 DNSPs rely on customer complaints to identify issues.

-32 Future inverter capabilities and settings (so-called "smart inverters") In the future smart inverters may have the opposite response and act to mitigate voltage sag.
-However, this technology is not currently implemented.
+&lt;sup>51 Future inverter capabilities and settings (so-called "smart inverters") may have the opposite response and act to mitigate voltage sag.
+However, this technology has only recently been implemented.